damus-io/damus/README.md

 - Relays: You can add more relays to send your notes to by tapping the "+".
   - Find more relays to add: https://nostr.info/relays/
 - Public Key (pubkey): Your public, personal address and how people can find and tag you
  - Secret Key: Your *private* key unique to you.
-Never share your private key publically and share with other clients at your own risk!
+Never share your private key publicly and share with other clients at your own risk!
    - Save your keys somewhere safe
  - Log out